 4. Deep-Clean Certain Areas of the Household

-A cleaning solution of bleach, warm water, and vinegar will help to remove stains and smells from the flooring.
+A cleaning solution of baking soda, warm water, and vinegar will help remove stains and smells from the flooring.

 5. Try a Calming Diffuser or Collar